wangqiang1588/tfo-graphviz/readme.txt

 1. Using a local Graphviz installation and the *dot* binary.
 You configure the path to this binary on the admin settings page of the plugin.
 1. Using PHP bindings to the Graphviz library.
 This requires that *gv.php* is available and that the associated module is either already loaded or loadable with *dl()*. *dl* is often disabled in *php.ini* and doesn't work on multithreaded webservers (in which case, ensure the library is loaded with *extensions=gv.so* or similar somewhere in the PHP configuration).

-= How do I use Graphviz remotely? =

-You can also use a remote Graphiz render service with no need to install Graphviz locally.
-This does however require that your PHP has the *curl* extension loaded.

-The plugin caches results locally thus reducing the number of times it needs to generate a new graph; though do note that a logged-in administrator does not use the cache.

-This is an experimental service and may be withdrawn at any time.
-The intention is to make this a *freemium* service, where for no charge you can render graphs but with some sort of mark added to it to indicate use of service.
-Users can also pay a nominal subscription and have graphs rendered without this mark.
-At the moment the service will operate in "*free*" mode and ignore any entered API key.
-Feedback is welcomed on this feature.

-= Where do I get an API key for remote rendering? =

-At the moment, you can't.
-This value is currently ignored.

 == Screenshots ==